stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ### Runcrate {#runcrate}

-[Runcrate](https://github.com/ResearchObject/runcrate) [[runcrate]] is a Workflow Run RO-Crate toolkit which also serves as a reference implementation of the proposed profiles.
+[Runcrate](https://github.com/ResearchObject/runcrate) [[Leo 2023a]] is a Workflow Run RO-Crate toolkit which also serves as a reference implementation of the proposed profiles.
 It consists of a Python package with a command line interface, providing a straightforward path to integration in Python software and other workflows.
 The runcrate toolkit includes functionality to convert CWLProv ROs to RO-Crates conforming to the Provenance Run Crate profile (`runcrate convert`), effectively providing an indirect implementation of the format for cwltool.